 - attempt to rescue an animal from another person or property as you may be found to be acting illegally.

 District Councils are responsible for enforcement of the Welfare of Animals (NI) Act 2011, as it applies to Non-Farmed Animals.
 This means domestic pets of any vertebrate species such as cats, dogs, horses and donkeys, etc.

 The Council Animal Welfare Officers do not offer re-homing services for unwanted animals but will be able to refer you to other bodies that may be able to help.

-Please note that emails will only be responded to during office hours which are Monday to Friday 9am-5pm.
+Please note that phone-calls and emails will only be responded to during office hours which are Monday to Friday 9am-5pm.

 Belfast City Council

 Eastern Region –Lisburn & Castlereagh City Council, Ards & North Down Borough Council

 Northern Region– Mid & East Antrim Borough Council, Causeway Coast & Glens Borough Council, Antrim & Newtownabbey Borough Council

 Southern Region – Armagh City, Banbridge & Craigavon Borough Council, Newry Mourne & Down District Council